Philosophy (MLitt) 2025 entry

 • Topics in Recent Moral Theory

-If you wish to brush up on your knowledge of logic, or if you have limited prior experience in this area, there is also an optional weekly seminar, Basic Logic, held throughout the year.
+If you wish to brush up on your knowledge of logic, or if you have limited prior experience in this area, there is also an optional weekly seminar, Basic Logic, held throughout Semester 1.

-The final element of the MLitt is an 8,000-word dissertation.
+The final element of the MLitt is an 8,000 to 10,000-word dissertation.
 The dissertation should be on an area of philosophy you are interested in.
 You will be encouraged to start considering a topic for the dissertation during Semester 2.
 All students are supported for their dissertation by a relevant supervisor from St Andrews or Stirling.

 Teaching